GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *GMT* implements both the transverse Mercator and the UTM projection.
 When selecting UTM you must specify:

--  UTM zone (A, B, 1–60, Y, Z).
-Use negative values for numerical zones in the southern hemisphere or append the latitude modifiers C–H, J–N, P–X) to specify an exact UTM grid zone.
+-  UTM zone (A, B, 1-60, Y, Z).
+Use negative values for numerical zones in the southern hemisphere or append the latitude modifiers C-H, J-N, P-X) to specify an exact UTM grid zone.

 -  Scale along the equator in inch/degree or 1:xxxxx (**-Ju**), or map width (**-JU**).